 Nearby Washington State cities are Sequim (population 6,600), Port Angeles (population 19,000), and Port Townsend (population 9,100) (DOC 2011).
+2020 U.S. Census data is not yet available to update the 50-mile population estimates of Zuljevic et al. 2016, therefore 2010 census data is retained for collective dose estimates in this report.
 Seattle is approximately 50 miles from the PNNL Sequim Campus.
 The nearest sea border with Canada is about 17 miles from the PNNL Sequim Campus in the Salish Sea; the nearest Canadian land border is about 25 miles northwest from the Campus.